tca19/programming-notes/expert-c-programming/ch05-linking/ch05-notes.md

 5. With dynamic libraries, **all** the symbols are available at runtime.
 With static libraries, only load the **undefined symbols**.
 Furthermore, add the linking flags **at the end** of compilation command (like `cc main.c -lm).

+### Watch Out for Interpositioning
+Interpositioning : the practice of supplanting a library function by a user-written function of the same name.